Bhat-Gurunandan/ajeeb-goa/markdown/chapter08.md

 With the liberation of Goa on 19 December, 1961, the process of democracy extended by the Indian Union to Goa and other liberated Portuguese colonies in India began in earnest.
-From 20 January, 1961, till 8 June, 1962, ‘liberator’ Major General K P Kandeth was appointed as the Military Governor of Goa for a period of six months.
+From 20 December, 1961, till 8 June, 1962, ‘liberator’ Major General K P Kandeth was appointed as the Military Governor of Goa for a period of one and a half years.
 He took immediate steps to take over the properties in the possession of the Portuguese, deporting the Portuguese armed forces back to Portugal, and providing Goans the option of adopting a Portuguese citizenship,